-- Network and reach out to other SVOs. - Contact fellow chapter leaders via SVA's website. - Ask about lessons other SVOs have learned and ideas you can adapt. - Discuss opportunities to collaborate.
+- Network and reach out to other SVOs. - Contact fellow chapter leaders via SVA's website and social media for leaders. - Ask about lessons other SVOs have learned and ideas you can adapt. - Discuss opportunities to collaborate. - Attend SVA NatCon and engage in other SVA activities.